Wyoming Retirement Center

 Appropriately Uses Anti-Psychotic Medication

-This tells you the percent of residents who were given antipsychotic medications.
-These medications are sometimes used for several medical conditions, including dementia.
+This is the percent of residents prescribed antipsychotic drugs.
+These drugs are sometimes used for several medical conditions, such as dementia.

 Appropriately Uses Anti-Anxiety Medication